mtaptich/lecturejs/README.md

 <em>An interactive way to give lectures, presentations, or class handouts. </em>

 <p>Lecturejs was developed to support the <a href="http://writing.engr.psu.edu/slides.html">assertion-evidence approach</a> to teaching STEM material.
 Each slide consists of an assertion (ex.
 "The number 8 is not a prime number.") and visual evidence to support this position (ex., "<em>8 balls spit equally into two groups.</em>").
-Lecturejs allows lecturers to use images, data visualization, YouTube videos, and live code as evidence for assertions. </p>
+Lecturejs allows lecturers to use images, data visualizations, YouTube videos, and live code examples as evidence for assertions. </p>

 <p>A lecturejs template looks like this:</p>